laderast/RBootcamp_old/chapter3.md

 - Chester's Mantra

 *** =instructions
+Please fill out our feedback form!
+We're trying to improve these workshops for future students.

 Just move on to the next chapter.
 Good job for making it through this chapter!
 You're well on your way to becoming a `tidyverse` ninja!